-Certain dates stand out as historic because of the impactful event that happened on that date.
+Certain dates stand out as historic because of the impactful event that happened.
 September 11 is a significant date for Americans old enough to remember the events that transpired at the World Trades Center, the Pentagon, and with the flight intended for The Capitol, Flight 93.
 Thousands died.
 Millions mourned.

-Always is it tragic for the death unexpected of loved ones.
-At least if they are sick or old in age it is in the backs of the minds of their loved ones that death could come at any time.
+Always is the death unexpected of loved ones tragic.
+If they are sick or aged, that knowledge is in the backs of the minds of their loved ones that death could come at any time.
 If the person is healthy and young, death almost seems like it is an impossibility, a cheat.
 Cruel.
-Evil
+Evil.

-Scarred across my mind in flaming sanguine fluid of life is the date of June 27, 2010.
-A dark day.
+A dark day scarred across my mind in the flaming fluid of life is June 27, 2010.

-Sunday the 27th of June 2010 started out as one of those days where we did not think we would make it to church.
-The Johnson family attends church each Sunday, so we had to push it through!
-Zipporah, a 21-month old cherubic princess, was a wild child that morning.
+Sunday started as one of those days when we didn't think we would make it to church.
+The Johnson family attends church each Sunday.
+So, we had to push it through!
+Zipporah, a 21-month-old cherubic princess, morphed into a wild child that morning.
 The other five followed suit.
 Small stuff, unimportant stuff pitted my wife and me at odds escalating into the most egregious matters on the planet!

-If the world had ended at the time, we would not have known because we were having an all-out battle just getting to the family van to go to church, scowls on our faces.
+We would not have known if the world ended because we had all-out battles getting to the family van to go to church, with scowls on our faces!

-Putting on the best faux smiles, we walked into the church building to start three hours of forgetting arguments, ignoring health problems.
-My wife was almost full-term with number seven, looking and behaving as if she had no business out of bed, and she did not.
+Putting on the best faux smiles, we walked into the church building to start three hours of forgetting arguments and ignoring health problems.
+My wife, almost full-term pregnancy with number seven, looked and behaved as if she had no business out of bed, and she didn't.

-It caught up with her, which annoyed me to no end.
-After six other pregnancies reason would dictate that her husband, me, would have a little more compassion.
-Home she went, Zipporah tagging along with me to drop her off.
-Her instructions were to take ice from the QuickTrip service station on the way home from church caused me to pause--out of irritation more than anything else.
+My wife's pregnancy woes caught up with her, annoying me to no end!
+After six other pregnancies, reason stands that I would have more compassion.
+She needed to go home.
+So, home we went--Zipporah tagging along with me to drop her off.
+Her instructions to take ice from the QuickTrip service station on the way home from church caused me to pause--out of irritation more than anything else.

-As quickly as the words left my lips my wife gave me the pitiful YOU-did-this-to-me-and-the-ox-is-in-the-mire look.
-Her look also revealed that unless-YOU-want-to-be-in-there-too-YOU-better-go-do-this.
+As quickly as the words left my lips my wife gave me a pitiful YOU-did-this-to-me, and the-ox-is-in-the-mire look.
+Her look also revealed that unless-YOU-want-to-be-in-the-mire-too-YOU-better-go-do-this.
 I relented, irritation dripping from my face like sweat.

 On the Way Home

 She ran away from me when I tried to take her hand, crying as if I were a stranger.
 Being in pain, I did not take kindly to this tantrum of hers.
-I could tell she was tired and wanted to go to sleep.
+I could tell she needed a nap.

-My oldest daughter, Naomi usually helped with Zipporah to convince the child to go quietly; but she was not with us that day.
-So, she went noisily.
-She went to sleep as soon as we were in the van.
+My oldest daughter, Naomi usually helped convince Zipporah to go quietly but she left church with her grandmother that day.
+Zipporah went noisily.
+She went to sleep as soon as we settled in the van.

 Trial of Faith

-I awoke groggily, painfully.
-My wife asked me to go to the drug store and retrieve a prescription for Zipporah who had been sick the past several days.
+I awoke from my nap groggily, painfully.
+My wife asked me to go to the pharmacy and retrieve a prescription for Zipporah who had been sick the past several days.
 Grumbling in response that I would, out into the glaring heat I stepped.

 No response.
 It was odd that she was in her car seat.
 Normally she could not do that.
-Calling her again as I reversed the vehicle into the cul de sac, there was no response.
+Calling her again as I reversed the vehicle into the cul de sac, came no response.
 She was not moving or breathing.

-Panic!
-I snatched my baby out of that van leaving it in the cul-de-sac running.
-I experienced a myriad of emotions that I cannot describe other than sheer horror and incredulity entangled with shock!
+Panicked, I snatched my baby out of that van leaving it in the cul-de-sac running.
+I experienced a myriad of emotions, sheer horror and incredulity entangled with shock!

 A desperate, agonizing cry left me though it seemed that it wrenched from some other grieving person.
 Zipporah was not breathing.
 I entered the house crying out to any that would respond, "Call 911!"

-Hollow and fragile mentally, I lifted up my hand to bless the child after performing CPR.
-My wife heard me falling apart and ripped her pregnant body from the sickbed.
+I lifted up my hand to bless the child after performing CPR.
+My wife heard me falling apart and ripped her pregnant body from her sickbed.
 She called 911 and snatched the baby from my arms administering CPR herself.

-Remembering my faith, by the power of the priesthood and in the name of Jesus Christ I planned to command that body to receive back its spirit, but the words would not come.
-That was the beginning of the end for me.
+Remembering my faith, by the power of the priesthood and in the name of Jesus Christ I planned to command that body to receive back its spirit, but the words would not come!
+They seemed to stick in my throat.
+That began the end for me, emotionally.

 I lamented in the gall of bitterness while my pregnant wife sat numb.
-I lost my faith--not in God but in myself.
-I had let my daughter die.
+I lost my faith--not in God.
+I lost faith in myself as a father.
+I let my daughter die.
 I blamed myself and so did the media.
 I had never been called such horrible things.
 No one knew my name or my face, but they knew what happened.

-The new bishop, sustained that day, received his first assignment, which was to see to my family's health.
+The new bishop of my congregation, sustained that day, received his first assignment, which was to see to my family's health.
 He held me like a child as I sobbed on his shoulder.
-All of the comfort in my soul was gone.
-I refused to be comforted.
+All of the comfort in my soul fled.

 Grief and Hope

-It took prayer, counseling, meditation, and the power of God for me to say I love myself and I am worth loving after that.
-Faith that I will see my daughter again in heaven.
-Faith lends me the strength that I will have her association again for eternity with the rest of my righteous family give me hope.
-There is nothing like death to test if you really believe in God and the resurrection of Jesus.
+It took prayer, counseling, meditation, and the power of God for me to say I love myself after June 27th, and I am worth loving after that.
+I will see my daughter again in heaven.
+Faith lends me the strength that I will have her association again for eternity with the rest of my righteous family.
+Death tests if you really believe in God and the resurrection of Jesus.

 God gave me time to heal enough to live.
-I will ever miss my daughter.
+I miss my daughter.
 Each day the memories of her are less sad and more nostalgic.